Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 Salta

-The capital city of Salta is the only place that really felt like a “city,” though a small city at that.
+Where is Salta?
+The Salta province is a U-shaped province in the north of Argentina.
+The capital city of Salta, located near the border with Jujuy, is the only place that felt like a “city,” though a small city at that.
 It has all the main conveniences of a city- banks, supermarkets, restaurants, shops, bars, Western Union, etc. All the streets are paved, though much of the infrastructure outside of the main square feels old and a bit crumbling.
-Make sure to take care of any city needs here.
+Make sure to take care of any ‘big city’ needs here.

 Cafayate